PebbleRoad/cobblestone/README.md

 ## What is Cobblestone?

-Cobblestone is a collection of files, folders and configuration which developers can use as a starting point to **create highly performant, well-tested and easily maintainable static websites** with ease.
+Cobblestone is a collection of files, folders and configuration which developers can use as a starting point to **create highly performant, well-tested and maintainable static websites** with ease.

 ## What's included?